DonaldKellett/Osiv/API.md

 The request was malformed, e.g. the `token` parameter is missing.
 The server should respond with a JSON payload containing the following fields:

-- `"reason"`: A short description of the error, e.g. `"Missing token parameter"`
+- `"message"`: A short description of the error, e.g. `"Missing token parameter"`

 #### `403 Forbidden`